-The Eagles battled against Columbia Adventist, Three Rivers Christian, and the Washington School for the Deaf in league play, and emerged with a final season record of 8 wins and 4 losses.
-The Eagles earned a #2 seed in the 1B District IV playoffs, matching their highest ever ranking!
-By earning the #2 seed, the Eagles were granted a home-playoff game, something that had only happened once in the team’s history!
-Unfortunately, the #2 seeded Eagles were upset by the #3 seed, Wishkah Valley, in straight sets, thus ending the Eagles’ season.
+The Lady Eagles battled against Columbia Adventist, Three Rivers Christian, and the Washington School for the Deaf in league play, and emerged with a final season record of 8 wins and 4 losses.
+The Lady Eagles earned a #2 seed in the 1B District IV playoffs, matching their highest ever ranking!
+By earning the #2 seed, the Lady Eagles were granted a home-playoff game, something that had only happened once in the team’s history!
+Unfortunately, the #2 seeded Lady Eagles were upset by the #3 seed, Wishkah Valley, in straight sets, thus ending the Lady Eagles’ season.

 The girls also qualified for the WIAA Outstanding Scholastic Award with a combined GPA of 3.739.
 The girls narrowly missed out on the WIAA Top Scholastic Award by a mere 0.146 GPA.